cryptanalysisbench/SATbench/index.md

 * [free model and fixed solver](/freedmodel_fixedsolver)
 * [free model and free solver](/freedmodel_freesolver)

-Server Configuration:
-* System：linux 5.4.18-35-generic
-* CPU：Hygon C86 3250 8-core Processor
+Server Configuration: linux 5.4.18-35-generic on a Hygon C86 3250 8-core Processor with 8GB or RAM
-* RAM：8GB

 ## Contacts